Bluekoekj/bluekoekj.github.io/index.md

 ### Support or Contact

-Im hapy to have a chat if you like!
+Im happy to have a chat if you like!
 WhatsApp: +447842378513
 Telegram: @Bluekoekj or https://t.me/reactionrrchat
 Discord: totallynotbluekoekj#6652